Automation triggers, filters, and frequencies

 You can use a variety of operators like “equal to” or “exists.”
 You cannot use operators like greater than, less than, etc. If you need other operators, consider adding a segment filter or passing your information to Customer.io so the existing operators work.

-We only evaluate trigger conditions before a person enters a journey
+We only evaluate trigger conditions before a profile enters a journey

 It also means messages could fail to send if you reference this deleted relationship or object in liquid, so make sure you provide a liquid fallback.